Danack/RfcCodex/rfc_chances.md

 There are some ideas that while they would make PHP better, don't justify doing the the work that would be involved to implement them, or the work the users of PHP would have to do to adapt to the backward-compatibility break;

-This reason is one of the reasons that I haven't pursued the [Consistent Callables]( https://wiki.php.net/rfc/consistent_callables) RFC.
+This is the main reason that I haven't pursued the [Consistent Callables]( https://wiki.php.net/rfc/consistent_callables) RFC.
 Although that RFC would make PHP better, it wouldn't be significantly better.

 Instead being able to specify 'callable' signatures along the lines of: